adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 ```

-Linux has similar functions and uses a different convention for their return types.
+Linux has similar functions and uses a different convention for the return types.
 There is also no need to initialize or cleanup the socket library.

 ```cpp
 #include <unistd.h>